Jackson-Reed High School: Athletic facilities

 Jackson-Reed Stadium opened for duty in 1939.
 An artificial turf field was installed over the summer of 2007.
 A sound system, press box, and lights were also added to the stadium.
 The stadium is now used for several sports, including soccer, football, and lacrosse.

-The high school's campus has had an aquatic facility since the late 1970s.
+The high school's campus has also had an aquatic facility since the late 1970s.
 It first opened in 1978 but was condemned and demolished in 2007.
 A new Aquatic Center for Ward 3 was completed in 2009, with an indoor 50-meter swimming pool, a children's pool, and other facilities.

 Lawsuit

-In December 2023, after the 2023 Hamas-led attack on Israel, school officials denied a request by the school's Arab Student Union to show The Occupation of the American Mind, a controversial film that accuses Israel of disproportionately influencing American media and public perception of the Israel-Palestinian conflict; officials said the club had failed to follow the process for getting the event approved.
-In April 2024, the Arab Student Union, represented by the ACLU of DC, sued the school, alleging that it violated members First Amendment rights.
+In December 2023, after the 2023 Hamas-led attack on Israel, school officials denied a request by the school's Arab Student Union to show The Occupation of the American Mind, a controversial film that accuses Israel of disproportionately influencing American media and public perception of the Israel-Palestinian conflict, because officials said the club had failed to follow the process for getting the event approved.
+In April 2024, the Arab Student Union, represented by the DC branch of the American Civil Liberties Union, sued the school, alleging that it violated members First Amendment rights.
 The case is ongoing.
-In an interim agreement with DC Public Schools the students dropped their demand to show the film in exchange for an agreement to show an alternate film that had previously been rejected by the school.
+In an interim agreement with DC Public Schools, the students dropped their demand to show the film in exchange for an agreement to show an alternate film that the school had previously rejected.

 Awards and recognition

-In April 2013, Jackson-Reed was named a Green Ribbon School by the U.S. Department of Education in recognition of "being good stewards of the environment."
+In April 2013, Jackson-Reed was named a Green Ribbon School by the US Department of Education in recognition of "being good stewards of the environment."